MaoThy/JSON-Search-Frontend/README.md

 # JSON-Search-Frontend
 My latest JavaScript project – an interface for displaying information from an array of JSON objects.
-It includes a search function that will only display data rows that contain the letters typed in the search bar, along with exact match and column search functionality.
+It includes a search function that will only display data rows that contain the letters typed in the search bar, along with exact match and column search functionality, along with an option to export the current view as a beautiful HTML document.
 You can also search by date using an attractive date-picker built with jQuery UI.

 The search function is invoked every time a key is pressed while the search bar is in focus, resulting in a very responsive-feeling interface.
 The program will load JSON data from an external source (like an API) and then it will use JavaScript to create the table rows.